- Determine what they already know about China

 - Compare our U.S. lifestyle to the lifestyle of a child in China

 - Chart paper

-- Books about China.
-See the book list, or try several of the following:
+- Books About China book list.
+You may also try several of the following:

 - Ms. Frizzle's Adventures: Imperial China by Joanna Cole